 Depression, anxiety, panic attacks can be kept at bay with regular practice of box breathing.

-Precautions For Breathing Exercises
+Necessary Precautions While Practicing Breathing Exercises

 Certain health issues may contraindicate the practice of certain types of breathing techniques.
 If any of the following criteria are applicable to you, do not perform breathing exercises without consulting with a doctor first: